morrownr/USB-WiFi/README.md

 ```
 ![image](https://user-images.githubusercontent.com/69053122/129494292-e3e363ed-8119-4ab5-97cb-13018710a289.png)

+Note: This adapter looks like a basic everday wifi adapter but it is not!
+I have tested many adapters and this adapter has the longest range of any modern dual band adapter that I have tested.
+If you need long range or an adapter that can run 24/7/365 and never miss a beat, this adapter is worth a look.
+Don't buy it for speed as it is a AC600 adapter, but if looking for range, great AP mode support, great monitor mode support and reliability, take a look.

 Rokland - $40 USD - [ALFA AWUS036ACHM 802.11ac Dual Band High Power Mediatek MT7610U WiFi USB Adapter](https://store.rokland.com/collections/wi-fi-usb-adapters/products/alfa-awus036achm-802-11ac-dual-band-high-power-ac1200-mediatek-wifi-usb-adapter) [1]

 ebay - $40 USD - [Alfa AWUS036ACHM 802.11ac dual band High Power Wi-Fi USB Adapter +RP-SMA antenna](https://www.ebay.com/itm/383907328953?epid=22045834288&hash=item5962a8f3b9:g:JiEAAOSwbatgBI-l)